K-MH21/knn-java/README.md

 1. Clone the repo.
 2. Make sure you have Java 11+ installed.
-3. Install Jupyter and the IJava kernel:
+3. Install Jupyter and the JJava kernel:
    - Instructions: [JJava GitHub](https://github.com/dflib/jjava)
 4. Download the required JAR files and place them in the same folder as the notebook.
 5. Launch the notebook: